aspose-email/Aspose.Email-for-.NET/Examples/README.md

 ##Aspose.Email for .NET Examples

-This package contains C# and VB.NET Example Projects for [Aspose.Email for .NET](http://www.aspose.com/.net/email-component.aspx) which will help you learn Aspose.Pdf for .NET and write your own applications.
+This repository contains C# and VB.NET examples for [Aspose.Email for .NET](http://www.aspose.com/.net/email-component.aspx) which will help you learn Aspose.Pdf for .NET and write your own applications.

 <p align="center">
   <a title="Download complete Aspose.Email for .NET source code" href="https://github.com/asposeemail/Aspose_Email_NET/archive/master.zip">